 LCIRT webinars bring you up-to-date information and research-based practices for supporting students with learning disabilities (LD), ADHD, or ASD.
 They are a cost-effective, efficient way to provide professional learning to individuals and school communities.

 - Can't attend on that day or time?
 Not a problem.
-If you miss the live webinar, a single view replay of the webinar is available to watch at your leisure (sorry, either a live viewing--with the ability to ask questions and interact with the presenter--or a replay viewing is available, not both).
+If you miss the live webinar, a single view replay of the webinar is available to watch at your leisure (sorry, either a live viewing—with the ability to ask questions and interact with the presenter—or a replay viewing is available, not both).

 - Want to watch and discuss with colleagues?
 You can!
 There is no limit to the number of people viewing the webinars at one location on one device.
 Set up a time to watch a replay and project the webinar to your whole team!
 Please contact us if you plan to do this; we can give you some helpful hints about making the most of this option.

-Presenter: Cyrus Shaoul, Ph.D., Senior Academic Researcher / Associate Professor
+Presenter: Rick Bryck, Ph.D., Senior Academic Researcher | Associate Director of LCIRT

-Date: Friday, March 31, 2017, 2:00-3:00 PM (Eastern)
+Date: Friday, November 17, 2017, 2:00-3:00 PM (Eastern)